capejs/capejs-rails/demo/greeter/TUTORIAL.md

-# Tutorial for making a single page app with `capejs-rails` gem
+# How to Make a Single Page Application (SPA) with Cape.JS and Rails

+This tutorial is based on the [Cape.JS](https://github.com/oiax/capejs) 1.5 and [Ruby on Rails](https://github.com/rails/rails) 5.0.0.rc1.

 ## Checking required softwares